Yzoni/cs-advanced-network-security/Project 7/README.md

 ## SSL MiTM

+Application that makes inspecting HTTPS traffic possible when placed between a host and the internet.
+This is done by creating two tunnels, one between the host and this application and one between the application and the internet.
+To demonstrate all traffic is readable, the request URL from the client is visible in the log.

 #### Preparation:
 First the traffic of the victims host needs to be directed to the host running this application.
 The victim